 Sarabeth's new location on Park Avenue South will cater to the bar and dinner crowd

 The 9,360 square foot space is Sarabeth's largest New York restaurant.
-The bright and welcoming space invites patrons to relax and stay a while as both the dining room and bar area offers plush beige and multi- colored striped banquettes.
+The bright and welcoming space invites patrons to relax and stay awhile as both the dining room and bar area offer plush beige and multi-colored striped banquettes.
 The sleek bar, located upon entry of the restaurant, offers a view of the bustling Park Avenue South sidewalks.
-Additionally, the venue offers private dining rooms to book for those looking to host a corporate or holiday party, cocktail or fashion event, dinner or lunch gathering, birthday or religious occasion and more.
-Large chalkboards with daily specials are featured throughout the restaurants and guests can purchase items like Sarabeth's famous jams, freshly made bakery products and other retail items at the hostess station.
+Additionally, the venue offers private dining rooms to book for those looking to host a corporate or holiday party, cocktail or fashion event, dinner or lunch gathering, birthday or religious occasion, and more.
+Large chalkboards with daily specials are featured throughout the restaurants and guests can purchase items like Sarabeth's famous jams, freshly made bakery products, and other retail items at the hostess station.

 Poised to cater to the area's bar and evening crowd, fans of Sarabeth's will be pleased to learn that the location will house many of the favorites they have come to love as well as a few new savory dinner dishes.
-Under the direction of Chef Freda Sugarman ˗ who left P.J.
-Clarke's Las Vegas to join the Sarabeth's culinary family in June of 2011 ˗ the establishment offers innovative but uncomplicated takes on classic dinner plates, crave-worthy bar bites, an extensive signature cocktail menu and range of wines and craft beers.
-As if that wasn't enough, Sarabeth ˗ who is the Pastry Chef for all Sarabeth's locations and was honored with the esteemed James Beard Outstanding Pastry Chef of the Year award in 1996 ˗ will have patrons running to the new space just for her tempting desserts.
+Under the direction of Chef Freda Sugarman? who left P.J.
+Clarke's Las Vegas to join Sarabeth's culinary family in June of 2011? the establishment offers innovative but uncomplicated takes on classic dinner plates, crave-worthy bar bites, an extensive signature cocktail menu, and a range of wines and craft beers.
+As if that wasn't enough, Sarabeth? who is the Pastry Chef for all Sarabeth's locations and was honored with the esteemed James Beard Outstanding Pastry Chef of the Year award in 1996? will have patrons running to the new space just for her tempting desserts.

-Sarabeth’s now has 11 restaurants, a jam factory, bakery café, best-selling cookbook and a line of retail products.
+Sarabeth’s now has 11 restaurants, a jam factory, a bakery café, a best-selling cookbook, and a line of retail products.
 This mom may be busy, but dinner will never be late!

 381 Park Avenue South